 Iraqi officials: civilian deaths were not a result of US air strikes

-The Monument had 13,264 visitors i... -- Cincinnati police have yet to make arrests in a nightclub shooting early Sunday morning that killed one person and wounded at least 15.Police said the vi... -- Iraqi military officials are shooting down speculation that US air strikes killed hundreds of civilians according to a BBC News report.
+Manuel Frederic and Alex Tisba lost friends in the November 2015 terror attack at the Bataclan Theatre in Paris, and because of this, the Frenchmen have felt a k... -- Iraqi military officials are shooting down speculation that US air strikes killed hundreds of civilians according to a BBC News report.
 Instead, they say so-c...
-The American Soybean Association has signaled its support for an anti-dumping and countervailing duty petition filed yesterday by the National Biodiesel Board .
+Farmers aim to increase yield and profitability while maintaining stewardship of the land.

 Add your comments below